-Happy Diwali and wishes for lots of happiness and prosperity.
-To me apart from all the celebrations and fun, each festival also brings an opportunity for retrospection, specially with respect to the values espoused by the festival.
-We undertake this endeavour, asking ourselves, “What is best parenting?”
+For us apart from all the celebrations and fun, each festival also brings an opportunity for retrospection, specially with respect to the values espoused by the festival.
+Festival of lights – Diwali is no different.
+We undertake this endeavor, asking ourselves, “What is Parenting?”

-Best parenting is about assuming the role of a Diya, of lighting our children’s paths, of being like an assurance and like enlightenment.
+Could parenting be about assuming the role of a Diya, of lighting our children’s paths, of being like an assurance and like enlightenment.
 Can we change ourselves in such a way that we always fill the child’s life with illumination worthy for his or her growth?

 Isn’t the only way a child can become self-disciplined is when we stop disciplining him?
 How can a child change if he hasn’t seen you changing?
 Instead of being a source of perspiration, why don’t we become a source of inspiration?